covcom/388COM/Week_04_Simple_Views_and_Layouts/README.md

     </activity>
     ```

 Now we have three activities.
 The idea is that in the main activity, if you click 'write note' it'll take you to a second activity where you can take your notes.
-Once finished, if you click 'display', all the info you typed will be shown in a 3rd activitiy.
+Once finished, if you click 'display', all the info you typed will be shown in a 3rd activity.

 We haven't looked at the DisplayActivity yet.
 If you open actvity_display.xml, it should look like the following